LeetLLM

 • Installing only the base package on machines that run MIPROv2.
 The optimizer imports optuna during compilation, so compile hosts should install dspy[optuna].

 • Over-optimizing on a tiny validation set.
-If a candidate wins because it memorized five tickets, it won't survive real support traffic.
+If a candidate wins because it memorized five tickets, it won't survive real developer traffic.

 • Assuming a JSON save captures your Python program architecture.
 State-only JSON needs the same module class recreated before .load(...).